micbuffa/WAlatencyCompensation/README.md

 Input latency = usb/audio driver/os stuff + audio buffer latency
 audio buffer latency is audio buffer size / sample rate, so 128/44100 = 0,002902494331066 s so about 3ms.
 It is also returned by the audio context baseLatency property with Chrome, while FF returns 0!

 Output Latency is the time between the sound starts to be processed until it reaches the speakers.
-It can be measured# WAlatencyCompensation
+It can be estimated using the roundtrip-latency-tester that produces a sound and records it.
+Or we can use an estimation proposed by the audioContext outputLatency property

+outputLatency = audioContext.outputLatency + usb / driver /os stuff.

+If we call x this (usb / driver / os stuff), we do have :

+roundtrip_latency = inputLatency + outputLatency
+                  = x + (audio buffer size / sample rate) + (audioContext.outputLatency + x)
+                  = 2x + (audio buffer size / sample rate) + audioContext.outputLatency
+x = roundtrip_latency - ((audio buffer size / sample rate) + audioContext.outputLatency) / 2

+Then, we can compute a good estimation of the input latency and output latency, and use them to do "latency compensation"